pascal-parent/esphome/Garage Door Controller/README.md

 ## History

 Amongst the many things I wanted to smartify was my garage door, why?
 If you knew the number of times my wife asked me if we had closed the garage door halfway to our destination, you'd understand.
-The hardware is based on
+The hardware is based on [Dr Zzs](https://youtu.be/QMepwpyjMCY) but he uses Tasmota, I just wrote the ESPhome version for it.

 ## Assumptions